ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

 author: "bronzdoc"
 ---

-Contributing to open source might be scary, you might think that you pull request (PR) is not good enough; that people will judge you by your code; or that fixing that little typo is not worth it.
+Contributing to open source might be scary, you might think that your pull request (PR) is not good enough; that people will judge you by your code; or that fixing that little typo is not worth it.

 I had all these questions in my head before I submitted my first contribution to an open source project and it stopped me many times.